As an Amazon Associate, I earn from qualifying purchases.

 Too Short

 If your sleeves hit above your wrist bone when your arms are by your side, it can make your coat look shrunken and your arms look elongated, sometimes in an unflattering way.
 It also exposes the skin to the elements.
-A style no-no on many levels!

 Too Long